colejd/env-theme/README.md

 # EnvTheme

-This plugin styles a FireFox window red if any of its tabs have a url containing `localhost`.
+This plugin styles a Firefox window red if any of its tabs have a url containing `localhost`.

 This project is currently blocked until one of the following are resolved: